Black Rice Kheer Recipe (Chak Hao Amubi Kheer)

 • Add sugar and cardamom powder and cook for 3-4 minutes.

-• Garnish with slivered almonds and cashews and serve hot or chilled.
+• Garnish with 2 tablespoons of slivered almonds and cashews, and serve hot or chill it for 3-4 hours before serving.

 Notes